carlfulp/getting-and-cleaning-data-project/CodeBook.md

 # Feature Selection

 [The following was copied verbatim from the "features_info" file contained in the original data set.]

+For each record in the dataset it is provided:
+* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+* Triaxial Angular velocity from the gyroscope.
+* A 561-feature vector with time and frequency domain variables.
+* Its activity label.
+* An identifier of the subject who carried out the experiment.

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.